Lazytangent/DataFlow/WALKTHROUGH.md

 * Create a case that matches the action type and returns a new state

 ### Testing your actions

+**Make sure both your frontend and backend servers are running before you try testing the actions!**

 Since the configuration for connecting the Redux store and the actions is already done in the `src/index.js` file, you can simply test the Redux thunk